paulaamaya/notes/c.md

 * If `pointer` is `NULL`, the function has no effect.
 * If `pointer` is not `NULL`, it must be the **base address** of space previuously allocated by a call to `calloc()`, `malloc()`, or `realloc()` that has not yet been freed by a call to `free()` or `realloc()`.
 In the case that this condition is not met, the function will throw an error.

+# Modules

+There are no formal modules in C, but the combination of a header file and a source file offers similar functionality.